shas87/Sales-Performance-Analysis/README.md

 In this project, I will be assuming the role of an analyst who has just been hired by the company : Maven Toys.
 As they look to expand their business with new stores, they've brought me in to analyze patterns and trends in their data and help them make informed decisions.

 **Dataset**<br/>
-This particular dataset contained multiple tables: Sales, Inventory, Products, Stores data wasn't just a singular table full of data, an understanding of how to join or establish relationship between different tables without having redundant or repeating records were important.
+This particular dataset contained multiple tables: Sales, Inventory, Products, Stores.
+Understanding of how to join or establish relationship between different tables without having redundant or repeating records were important.

 # Objective
 Create an executive dashboard which shows key metrics like revenue, profit, loss, inventory, out of stock products.
 It should be possible to select the date and time, store and product in the MS-Excel dashboard and data should change to reflect the applied  filters.